naturale0/ReadingTools/README.md

 # ReadingTools
-Tools reagarding to reading texts on iPhone, designed for 'Pythonista for iOS'.
+is a set of Tools regarding to reading texts on iPhone, designed for 'Pythonista for iOS'.

 You can
 * calculate estimated reading time of the text